open-navigation/opennav_amd_demonstrations/honeybee_demos/README.md

 ## Demo 1: High-Speed, Outdoor GPS Navigation

 The goal of this demonstration is to show the AMD Ryzen AI compute in action running Nav2 at full speed - 2m/s - outdoors.
 This is performed on the Presidio main parade lawn in San Francisco, CA because it is a beautiful, generally empty (during weekdays), wide open space in which we can let robots loose at high speeds safely.
 This demonstration uses GPS to localize the robot while performing a patroling task in a loop and taking some measurements at each point of interest.
+There is no map what so ever.

 [![ALT TEXT](./images/demo1.JPG)](https://www.youtube.com/watch?v=255o4IS3rHg)